High School Faculty

 - Email:cloiselle@kis.ac

-Outside of work, Jiayi enjoys rock climbing, playing LEGO and doing pilates.
+Outside of work, Ms. Lu enjoys rock climbing, playing LEGO and doing pilates.

-Jiayi is inspired by the people around her, such as the creativity of the students, interesting friends, and thoughtful families.
+Ms. Lu is inspired by the people around her, especially the creativity of her students, interesting friends, and thoughtful families.

 - Email:jlu@kis.ac